 Pros and cons of Flooded batteries

-While flooded batteries do require maintenance, if taken care of properly this battery type will last longer than many of their counterparts.
+While flooded batteries require maintenance, if taken care of properly, this battery type will last longer than many of its counterparts.